h4ntr/playground-xls-parser/README.md

 # playground-xls-parser
-A very simple ad-hoc parser
+A very simple ad-hoc parser.

 Poetry:

-To be or not to be that's the question.
+_To be or not to be that's the question._